Cosmological Parallax--Distance Formula: THE CORRECTION

 \section{THE CORRECTION}

-In the derivation of the expression for the parallax angle (Weinberg 1972), while tracing the light path from the source to the observer, the baseline ends were defined by co-moving co-ordinates.
+In the derivation of the expression for the parallax angle, while tracing the light path from the source to the observer, the two baseline ends were defined by a set of comoving coordinates (Weinberg 1972).
 But the two ends of any rod or baseline, be it the sun-earth line or some larger baseline in the solar system (or still larger ones but as long as one is confined within a gravitationally bound system like our galaxy), cannot be freely falling with the expanding cosmic fluid as the distance between the two ends of the rod is taken to be fixed.
-One can consider one end of the baseline to be at rest with respect to the underlying cosmic fluid, but then the other end, at a fixed proper distance $b$, will have a velocity $v=-H_0 b$ with respect to the underlying co-moving sub-stratum.
-That means the second end of the baseline, because of its motion with respect to the co-moving sub-stratum, will have an aberration, $\delta \approx b H_0/c$.
-This will add to the value of the parallax angle as given by (2) and the actually measured parallax angle will be,
+One can consider one end of the baseline to be at rest with respect to the underlying cosmic fluid, but then the other end, at a fixed proper distance $b$, will have a velocity $v=-H_{\rm o} b$ along the baseline, with respect to the underlying comoving substratum.
+That means the second end of the baseline, because of its motion with respect to the comoving substratum, will register a stellar aberration, $\delta \approx b H_{\rm o}/c$ toward the baseline direction.
+The stellar aberration will add to the value of the parallax angle as given by expression~(\ref{eq:3}) and the actually measured parallax angle will be,